tellmewhy12/vscode-fileBG/README.md

 FileBG.opacity = 0.9;
 ```

-Further information for different filetypes:
+For further information on different filetypes look into the Wiki page